-This section discusses the operations of WSPs in Kenya including how they are organised, their responsibilities, how they are run versus characteristics of a well-run utility.
-This is key in understanding the performance of the WSP and how they would rank for commercial financing evaluation.
-The chapter offers guidance into how to evaluate the WSPs performance and other external reports available such as WASREB water sector Impact Report and the Credit Worthiness Index that would provide additional information to commercial lenders in evaluation of WSPs.
+This section discusses the operations of WSPs in Kenya including how they are organised, their responsibilities, how they are run, versus characteristics of a well-run utility.
+This is key for WSPs to understand how their performance would rank for commercial financing evaluation.
+The chapter also offers guidance into the management structure and roles of key departments in a WSP, how lenders will evaluate the WSPs performance and how lenders are likely to use other external reports available such as WASREB water sector Impact Report & the Credit Worthiness Index to evaluate WSPs creditworthiness.